Inspecting New Builds in Frisco: Common Builder Oversights

 7. Roof and Attic Oversights

 Roofing issues are another common find.
 Missing flashing around chimneys or vents, improperly nailed shingles, or inadequate attic ventilation can lead to leaks or premature roof failure.
-In Frisco’s intense heat, poor attic ventilation can also drive up cooling costs.
+With intense heat, poor attic ventilation can also drive up cooling costs.
 I climb into attics to check insulation levels, ventilation systems, and roof decking for signs of improper installation or damage.

 Why a Home Inspection Matters for New Builds